-For the years ended December 31, 2021 and 2020, the Company accrued and recognized its employees' remuneration amounting to \$63,075 thousand and \$58,977 thousand and directors' remuneration amounting to \$6,307 thousand and \$5,898 thousand (excluding the fixed directors' remuneration amounting to \$12,000 thousand and \$11,969 thousand), respectively.
-These amounts were calculated using the Company's net income before tax without the remunerations to employees and directors for each period, multiplied by the percentage which is stated under the Company's Article of Incorporation.
+For the years ended December 31, 2022 and 2021, the Company accrued and recognized its employees' remuneration amounting to \$39,661 thousand and \$63,075 thousand and directors' remuneration amounting to \$3,966 thousand and \$6,307 thousand (both excluding the fixed directors' remuneration amounting to \$12,000 thousand), respectively.
+These amounts were calculated using the Company's profit before income tax without the remunerations to employees and directors for each period, multiplied by the percentage which is stated under the Company's Article of Incorporation.
 These remunerations were expensed under operating costs or expenses for each period.
 If there are any subsequent adjustments to the actual remuneration amounts after the Board of Directors, the adjustment will be regarded as changes in accounting estimates and will be reflected in profit or loss in the following year.
 Shares distributed to employees as employees' remuneration are calculated based on the closing price of the Company's shares on the day before the approval by the Board of Directors.

-The amounts as stated in the 2021 and 2020 consolidated financial statements were consistent with those approved in the board of directors' meetings.
-The relevant information is available on the Market Observation Post System website.
+The amounts as stated in the 2022 and 2021 financial statements were consistent with those approved in the board of directors' meetings.
+The relevant information is available at the Market Observation Post System website.

-(19) Non-operating income an expenses
+(19) Non-operating income and expenses